Espresso Vs French Press | Comparing two Popular Methods

 1) Taste and Flavor Profile

 Espresso is a concentrated and strong coffee with a bold flavor and creamy texture.
-Espresso also has a characteristic crema on top, which is a layer of frothy foam created by the high-pressure brewing process.
+Its flavor profile is notably complex and has very low acidity.

-I prefer French Press Coffee over Espresso shots since it gives me a more satisfying and longer coffee experience.
-However, I also love to have concentrated shots of Espresso sometimes.
+I prefer French Press Coffee over Espresso shots since it gives me a more satisfying and leisulry coffee experience.
+I also love to have concentrated shots of Espresso sometimes.

 2) Roast and Grind Size